mclepage/MPS/Learning from Web Data/MusiRec API/README.txt

 A quick API i wrote up for aggregating data from various music sites.
-Example output:
 EDIT 9/5/12: Looks like Billboard integration is broken now, and the lastFM public API is shut down.
-Plz don't steal my lfm key.
+Pls don't steal my lfm key.

+Example output (without Billboard):

 Results for Sweet Disposition by The Temper Trap